 Is this the real cause of the Dementia Crisis?

 When you've been in the business of promoting good health for more than 40 years, you get a feel for trends.
-One most disturbing trend I can see is the association of diseases of cognitive decline with many popular medicines that are in widespread use nowadays and prescribed sometimes for decades without a break.
+One most disturbing trend I can see is the association of diseases of cognitive decline (Alzheimer's and Dementia) with many popular medicines that are in widespread use nowadays and prescribed sometimes for decades without a break.

 The medications that seem to be the most implicated are a wide range of blood pressure medications, cholesterol-lowering drugs, anti-depressant and anti-anxiety drugs, steroids, antihistamines, various pain medications and blood-thinners.

 None of this is a medical mystery.
 It is just not talked about.
 It has always been acknowledged that most of these drugs do affect cognition but they are strangely not part of the conversation.